 Manual

 This section is not to go through all the different possible originator of the instantiation requests.
 We concentrate here on the action of the instantiation and their correct execution.
 VNF provides specific functionality.
 In many cases a VNF requires configuration parameters to fulfill its tasks and may require license related configuration too.
 This configuration could be provided by a configuration file, by the EM or none.
-Pending on the VNF requirements, the VNFM may need to go through different execution path.
+Pending on the VNF requirements, the VNFM or NFVO may need to go through different execution path.